 The core elements of my approach to style are clusters of stylistic and aesthetic qualities that I find particularly fascinating.
 Among the stylistic qualities I find most engaging are captivating melodies, a sense of physical motion, and flexible forms of modal/tonal organization.
 Some aesthetic traits I find especially fascinating are strikingness, vivid expression, and a sense of mercurial temperament.

-Ultimately I hope my works will engage performers and audience members. but I’ve learned from experience that to fully enjoy the creative process I need to work with musical ideas that I myself intuitively find engaging.
+I hope my finished works will engage performers and audience members. but I’ve learned from experience that to fully enjoy the process of creating new compositions I need to work with musical ideas that I myself find deeply engaging.